MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase2.md

 ms.custom: intune-classic
 ---

-# Microsoft Intune App SDK for Android developer guide
+# Intune App SDK for Android - Understand the MSAL Prerequisite
-> [!NOTE]
-> This guide is broken into several distinct stages.
-Start at [Stage 1: Planning the Integration].

-The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP** or MAM policies) into your native Java/Kotlin Android app.
+The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP*- or MAM policies) into your native Java/Kotlin Android app.
 An Intune-managed application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-managed app when Intune actively manages the app.

+> [!NOTE]
+> This guide is divided into several distinct stages.
+Start by reviewing [Plan the Integration](..\developer\app-sdk-android-phase1.md).

 # Stage 2: The MSAL Prerequisite

 ## Stage Goals

-* Register your application with Azure Active Directory (AAD).
+- Register your application with Azure Active Directory (AAD).
-* Integrate MSAL into your Android application.
+- Integrate MSAL into your Android application.
-* Verify that your application can obtain a token that grants access to protected resources.
+- Verify that your application can obtain a token that grants access to protected resources.

 ## Background

 The [Microsoft Authentication Library (MSAL)] gives your application the ability to use the Microsoft Cloud by supporting [Microsoft Azure Active Directory (AAD)] and [Microsoft accounts].

-MSAL is *not* specific to Intune.
+MSAL isn't- specific to Intune.
 Intune has a dependency on AAD; all Intune user accounts are AAD accounts.
 **As a result, the vast majority of Android applications that integrate the Intune App SDK will need to integrate MSAL as a prerequisite.**

 This stage of the SDK guide overviews the MSAL integration process as it relates to Intune; **follow the linked MSAL guides in their entirety**.

 To simplify the Intune App SDK integration process, **Android app developers are strongly encouraged to fully integrate and test MSAL before downloading the Intune App SDK.**
-The Intune App SDK integration process *does* require code changes around MSAL token acquisition.
+The Intune App SDK integration process *does- require code changes around MSAL token acquisition.
 It will be significantly easier to test the Intune-specific token acquisition changes if you've already confirmed your app's original token acquisition implementation works as expected.

 To learn more about AAD, see [What is Azure Active Directory?]